icanwalkonwater/vk-sync-rs/README.md

 ## Code of Conduct

-Contribution to the vk-sync crate is organized under the terms of the Contributor Covenant, the maintainer of vk-sync, @gwihlidal, promises to intervene to uphold that code of conduct.
+Contribution to the vk-sync-fork crate is organized under the terms of the Contributor Covenant, the maintainer of vk-sync, @gwihlidal, promises to intervene to uphold that code of conduct.